sid-agrawal/CellulOS-Docs/docs/source/user/booting.md

 ```
 sudo picocom -b 115200 -f n  /dev/ttyUSB0
 ````
-3. Open a new terminal window and powercycle the machine:
+3. Open a new terminal window and power-cycle the machine:
 ```
 sudo su